 You do not need to win to earn a clean sheet, you must only prevent the other team from scoring.
 A 0-0 draw is still considered a clean sheet.

 Winning the game does not guarantee a clean sheet either.
 If you win but allow the other team to score a goal, you will not have earned a clean sheet.

 The same is true for tied games.
-If you tie the game by a score other than 0-0, you did not earn a clean sheet.
+You did not earn a clean sheet if you tie the game by a score other than 0-0.

 In fact, a 0-0 draw is a clean sheet for both teams.

-There’s a difference between a clean sheet and a Win to Nil when it comes to sports betting.
+There’s a difference between a clean sheet and a Win to Nil regarding sports betting.
 Win to Nil betting includes two separate bets, one on the team that will win and one on the team that will not score.